Chapter 8 Advising Travelers With Specific Needs

 - Working long hours under adverse or extreme conditions, often in close contact with the affected population

-- Damaged or absent infrastructure, including availability of food, water, lodging, transportation, and health services
+- Damaged or absent infrastructure, including limits in the availability of food, water, lodging, transportation, and health services

 - Reduced levels of security and protection